 Red de Carreteras de Occidente, S.A.P.I. de C.V. and Subsidiaries Consolidated statements of profit or loss and other comprehensive (loss) income

+comprehensive (loss) income

-For the years ended December 31, 2021, 2020 and 2019
+For the years ended December 31, 2022, 2021 and 2020

+(Thousands of Mexican pesos)